We respect and support human rights and labour rights.

-We are all equally entitled to human rights without discrimination as set out in international conventions and local laws
+We are all equally entitled to human rights and labour rights without discrimination as set out in international fundamental principles, conventions and local laws

+We have the responsibility to respect human rights.
 Respect for human rights is integral to Telenor’s business and how we operate.
-Labour Rights are a vital part of human rights and grant every employee and everyone working with Telenor the right to e.g. fair pay, benefits and freedom of association
+Labour Rights are a vital part of human rights

 What to look out for

-We experience, witness or become aware of any violation of human rights of our colleagues, employees of Business Partners or people in the countries where we operate
+If we experience, become aware of or suspect any violation of human rights of our colleagues, employees of business partners or of any people where we operate

-Anyone, including Public Officials, asks for personal data on Telenor employees, customers or Business Partners without the right authorization and without following due process
+If anyone, including public officials, asks for personal data on Telenor employees, customers or business partners without the right authorization and without following due process

-A contract we are negotiating has such a low price or short delivery period that it will lead to low wages or excessive working hours for supplier employees.
+If a contract we are negotiating has such a low price or short delivery period that it will likely lead to low wages or excessive working hours for business partner employees.